Nancy Cooke de Herrera: Adult life

 While in Paris in 1951, she met a member of the American team that raced at Le Mans, named Luis de Herrera, whom she married a year later.
 The couple moved to Herrera's home country of Argentina and had a daughter in 1954.
 Nine months later her husband, Luis, died of leukemia which Cooke de Herrera believed was related to atomic radiation exposure he incurred while driving near Zion National Park after an atomic bomb test in 1953.

 In 1957, de Herrera won a nationwide contest sponsored by a group of American (USA) magazines.
 Her prize was a world tour to promote American fashion.
 Afterwards, the United States Information Service (USIS) enabled her to visit governments around the world and advise them on fashion.
 For twelve years she was a leading figure in the fashion industry and was referred to as the "U.S. Ambassadress of Fashion" while traveling to 15 countries to present American couture.
 She also presented lectures entitled: "A Travelogue through Fashion" and "Around the World with Nancy Cooke".

 De Herrera worked as a publicist for Maharishi Mahesh Yogi in the 1960s and traveled with him on a trip to South America.
-She was the liaison for the Maharishi and The Beatles during their widely publicized visit to Rishikesh in India.
+She was the liaison for the Maharishi and The Beatles during their widely publicized visit to Rishikesh in India., during which she and her son, Richard Cooke, served as the subject of the Beatles' satirical song "The Continuing Story of Bungalow Bill", written by John Lennon.
 During her dozens of trips to India and Tibet she is reported to have had meetings with the Dalai Lama, the sixteenth Gyalwa Karmapa, Sir Edmund Hillary, the Shah of Iran, King Hussein of Jordan, and Satya Sai Baba.
 In 1993, she published the autobiographical memoir, Beyond Gurus: A Woman Of Many Worlds, and in 2003, published a follow-up book called, All You Need Is Love: An Eyewitness Account of When Spirituality Spread from the East to the West.